LilithHafner/EcosystemExplorer.jl/README.md

 [![Coverage](https://codecov.io/gh/LilithHafner/EcosystemExplorer.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/LilithHafner/EcosystemExplorer.jl)

 This package aims to provide all the simple tools you need to dig into the julia package ecosystem.
+See also https://github.com/JuliaEcosystem for alternatives.

+# Features

 It provides a summary data frame.
 ```julia
 julia> using EcosystemExplorer